-In this film, choreographer Douglas Wright's work Gloria is recorded on camera by Alun Bollinger (a rare directorial effort from the Heavenly Creatures cinematographer).
-Vivaldi's Gloria RV589, a hymn to praise the birth of Christ, scores a yellow and black flurry of limbs, and gestures: the lens tracking from gymnastic leaps to rest to mark a cycle of life.
-The work was shot soon after Wright returned from his dance OE and formed the Douglas Wright Dance Company.
-The screening attracted attention from morals groups concerned about nudity on TV.
+In this film, choreographer Douglas Wright's work Gloria is captured on camera by Alun Bollinger (in a rare directorial effort from the legendary Kiwi cinematographer).
+Antonio Vivaldi's Gloria RV589, a hymn praising the birth of Christ, plays behind a yellow and black flurry of limbs and gestures.
+The journey from gymnastic leaps to rest, marks the cycle of life.
+The work was shot soon after Wright returned from his dance OE, and formed the Douglas Wright Dance Company.
+The screening attracted attention from morals groups concerned about nudity on television.

 I had to go away from these men and their companies [Paul Taylor, DV8] to do my own work, instead of their work.
 I have made pieces like Gloria which I consider to be my apprentice masterworks, out of the studio of Paul Taylor, so to speak.
-Those deep influences have provided a bridge for me to the works that are really my own.– Douglas Wright, in a 16 February 1996 Landfall interview
+Those deep influences have provided a bridge for me to the works that are really my own.– Douglas Wright, in a 16 February 1996 interview for Landfall

-Organ: Janet Gibbs; Violin: Bruce Corlett; Viola: David Daniel; Oboe: Robert Orr; Trumpet: Dan Williams.
+Performed by: Organ: Janet Gibbs; Violin: Bruce Corlett; Viola: David Daniel; Oboe: Robert Orr; Trumpet: Dan Williams.
 Soloists: Alto: Flore Edwards; Soprano: Sandra Shern